Support Services

 Communications

-The Communications Center is staffed with Public Safety Dispatchers that work around the clock to answer 911 calls.
-Communications staff in the center also dispatch Police Officers and Public Works Personnel during non-business hours.
+The Communications Center is staffed with Public Safety Dispatchers that work around the clock to answer 911 calls in addition to dispatching Police Officers.
+Our Communications Center also dispatches Public Works Personnel during non-business hours.
 Fire and Paramedic requests are transferred directly to the California Department of Forestry and Fire Protection (CAL FIRE), with whom the city contracts for services.
-Public Safety Dispatchers answer an average of 9,000 9-1-1 calls and 74,000 other emergency and business lines per year, in addition to documenting minor incident reports via phone.

 Police Records